England Football Online

 Jimmy Cowan won the toss Gilbert Smith kicked-off

-[0-2] Roberston scores from indirect freekick:disallowed [0-1] Fred Wheldon 3
+[0-2] Roberston scores indirect free kick: disallowed [0-1] Fred Wheldon 3

-'getting into position to send in a low, fast, oblique shot which sailed passed Drummond and Anderson.''
+'getting into position to send in a low, fast, oblique shot which sailed passed Drummond and Anderson.'

 [0-2] Steve Bloomer 23